nathantouroude-max/Space_rovers_Artificial_Intelligence/README.md

-The "Grid_model_code.py" is runnable with uploading any file for the .py files that need the dataset, on the first lines of the program there will be a variable named "IMAGE_DIR", you just need to change the directory (which would be named "directory"), and the code should run without any problem
+The "Grid_model_code.py" is runnable with uploading any file for the .py files that need the dataset, on the first lines of the program there will be a variable named "IMAGE_DIR", you just need to change the directory (which would be named "directory"), and the code should run without any problem Caution : Because of the size limit of GitHub, the dataset are smaller than the original, but it shouldn't ba problem